EdBoardComputer/8BitComputer/CarryFlag.md

 The zero flag is driven by a single 8 input NOR gate 4078 attached to the databus.

-There are two input buffers for the zero flag, one 74HC125, amd one 74HC367.
+There are two input buffers for the zero flag, one 74HC125, and one 74HC367.
 ```
 From 74HC125
 Result of NOR gate.
 Selected unless Flags in is active.